|

 Simple Strum 4/4

-Shalom Chaverim only has only one chord (Dm), so feel free to embellish the chords.
+Shalom Chaverim only has only one chord (Dm), so feel free to embellish it with percussive taps and decorative non-chord tones.

 Shalom Chaverim has a four-measure introduction or vamp on Dmin.
 Count to four four times and play the pickup note on the fourth beat of the fourth measure.